nishantsbi/charlie86.github.io/_posts/2017-02-16-fitteR-happieR.md

 By the percentage of non-stopwords that were sad, "High And Dry" wins, with about 36% of its lyrics containing sad words.
 Specifically, the algorithm picked out the words "broke," "fall," "hate," "kill," and "leave" - the last of which was repeated 15 times in the chorus ("Don't leave me high, don't leave me dry.")

 ## Lyrical Density
-To combine lyrical and musical sadness, I turned to a fellow R Blogger's [analysis](https://www.r-bloggers.com/everything-in-its-right-place-visualization-and-content-analysis-of-radiohead-lyrics/){:target="_blank"}, which coincidentally also dealt with Radiohead lyrics.
-They explored the concept of "lyrical density", which is, according to their definition - "the number of lyrics per song over the track length".
+To combine lyrical and musical sadness I turned to an [analysis](https://www.r-bloggers.com/everything-in-its-right-place-visualization-and-content-analysis-of-radiohead-lyrics/){:target="_blank"} by Myles Harrison, a fellow R Blogger, which coincidentally also dealt with Radiohead lyrics.
+They explored the concept of "lyrical density," which is, according to their definition - "the number of lyrics per song over the track length."
 One way to interpret this is how "important" lyrics are to a given song, making it the perfect weighting metric for my analysis.
 Note that my version of lyrical density is slightly modified as it excludes stopwords.

 Using track duration and word count, I calculated lyrical density for each track.
-To create the final "gloom index", I took the average of valence and the percentage of sad words per track, weighted by lyrical density.
+To create the final "gloom index," I took the average of valence and the percentage of sad words per track, weighted by lyrical density.

 <img src="/img/posts/fitterhappier/gloom_index.png">